-BSS INITIAL PLACEMENT, ORIENTATION AND INTEGRATION PROCEDURES
+BSS ORIENTATION AND INTEGRATION PROCEDURES

-INITIAL PLACEMENT, ORIENTATION AND INITIAL INTEGRATION
+ORIENTATION AND INITIAL INTEGRATION

-Upon Initial placement in the BSS program, the ARD Committee will determine the location of behavior support services based on the student's need.
-Services may be provided in the self-contained setting for some or all of the day.
-The ARD Committee may also consider the use of an Orientation period followed by an integration plan for the student.
+Upon Initial placement in the BSS program, the ARD Committee also considers the use of an Orientation period followed by an integration plan for the student.
 Depending on the student's history and current behavior levels, an Orientation period may not be required.
-If warranted, the ARD committee will determine the appropriate length of time for orientation.
+The ARD committee will determine the appropriate length of time for orientation.
 Orientation will take place in a self-contained setting in the BSS classroom to establish and learn the following: